DataShades/ckanext-files/docs/usage/ownership.md

 file owned by entity if user already has access to entity itself.
 Use words like `package`, `resource`, `group` instead of `ENTITY_TYPE`.

 For example: file is owned by *resource*.
-If cascade access is enabled, whoever has access to `resource_show` of the *resource*, can also see the file owned by this resource.
+If cascade access for `resource` is enabled, whoever has access to `resource_show` of the *resource*, can also see the file owned by this resource.
 If user passes `resource_update` for *resource*, he can also modify the file owned by this resource, etc.

 !!! danger
     Be careful and do not add `user` to